cloudmesh-community/book/chapters/prg/python/python-cmd.md

 commands defined in your class can be used.
 Take note of the following in this example:

 * The methods of the class of the form do_xxx implement the shell commands, with xxx being the name of the command.
 For example, in the `HelloWorld` class, the function do_greet maps to the greet on the command line.

 * The EOF command is a special command that is executed when you press CTRL-D on your keyboard.

 * As soon as any command method returns True the shell application exits.
-Thus, in this example the shell is exited by pressing CTRL-D, since the do_EOF method is the only one that returns True.
+Thus, in this example, the shell is exited by pressing CTRL-D, since the do_EOF method is the only one that returns True.

-* The shell application is started by calling the cmdloop method of the class.
+* The shell application is started by calling the `cmdloop` method of the class.

 ## A More Involved Example